Aez35/miRScore/README.md

 * `-mature maturefile`: FASTA file containing mature miRNA sequences of proposed novel miRNAs for scoring.
 * `-hairpin hairpinfile`:  FASTA file containing the hairpin sequences in which the mature miRNAs can be found.
-* `-fastq fastqfiles`:  Small RNA-seq libraries in FASTQ format (can be compressed).
+* `-fastq fastqfiles`:  Small RNA-seq libraries in FASTQ or FASTA format (can be compressed).
 If libraries are untrimmed, you must use option '-autotrim' to trim libraries.
 You may supply a key for trimming using option '-trimkey'.
 Default trimkey is ATH-miR166a for plants and HSA-let-7a for animals.
 Ideally, all FASTQ files should be **unique individual libraries**.
 If merged libraries are provided, be sure not to include any individual libraries present in the merged file, as this may cause issues with read counting.
 It is recommended to avoid the use of merged libraries when possible to ensure highest confidence in miRNA validation.
 See FAQ for more details.

 **Please note: the sequence identifier of each miRNA (i.e. ATH-miR173) must match the sequence identifier of the corresponding hairpin precursors in the hairpin file (i.e. ATH-MIR173)!
 This is not case sensitive.**